 Errors are designated by a white X inside a red circle.
 Warnings are designated by a black exclamation point (!) inside a yellow triangle.
 A successful validation is designated by a white checkmark inside a green circle.
-You can sort the list by the icon to see errors, warnings, or successful validations together.
+Errors are sorted at the top of the list, then warnings, then success messages.
 Click on any of the validation items to see details.
 You must correct any errors before you can continue.
 Depending on the error, you may be able to click Fix or Fix All and let Carbonite Availability correct the problem for you.
 For those errors that Carbonite Availability cannot correct automatically, you will need to modify the source or target to correct the error, or you can select a different target.
 You must revalidate the selected servers, by clicking Recheck, until the validation check passes without errors.
+Click the Common Job Validation Warnings and Errors link to open a web browser and view solutions to common validation warnings and errors.